enumouse/clang-baremetal-demo/README.md

-# clang-kernel-demo
+# clang-baremetal-demo
-A primitive demo of Clang being used to compile a super simple 'kernel' (loose term) for the i686 (x86) architecture.
-While this is not a full kernel, this demo shows a super minimal example of getting bare-metal software to compile using Clang.
-This demo is based on this [project](https://github.com/Henje/x86-Toy-OS/) to help me focus purely on build aspects.
+A primitive demo of Clang being used to compile a super simple baremetal application for the i686 (x86) architecture.
+While this is very primitive amnd 'scrappy', it shows a super minimal example of getting bare-metal software to compile using Clang.
+This demo is based on this [project](https://github.com/Henje/x86-Toy-OS/) but ported to Clang

 ![Screenshot](.github/screenshot.png)